wsbf/wsbf.net/README.md

 ### Server

-- develop PHP scripts to replace `new.wsbf.net`
 - use Let's Encrypt for TLS encryption
 - replace MySQL queries with prepared statements/stored procedures
 - write script to merge fragmented shows in `shows` table
 - polish database (remove HTML entities like `&amp;`, check for invalid values, etc.)
 - upgrade MySQL and PHP to newest versions
 - complete the PHP implementation of RDS sender
+- add server-side authentication/redirect to /wizbif directory

 ### Client (public)